30 Types of Beetles in Wisconsin

 Black Fireflies emit yellow-green light flashes to attract mates and signal to other individuals.

-Although they are not known to cause any damage, they can become a nuisance if attracted to your porch lights or other outdoor lights.
+Although they are not known to cause damage, they can become a nuisance if they are attracted to porch or other outdoor lights.

 18. Black Vin Weevil